 Location.
-42° 36.567′ Touch for map.
+42° 36.567′ N, 72° 33.317′ W. Marker is in Turner Falls, Massachusetts, in Franklin County.
+Marker is at the intersection of Avenue A and 1st Street on Avenue A. Touch for map.
 The marker is on the grounds of the Great Falls Discovery Center.
 Marker is in this post office area: Turners Falls MA 01376, United States of America.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Waterfowl Migration (here, next to this marker); Nature's Puzzle (within shouting distance of this marker); Captain William Turner (approx. 0.4 miles away); Factory Hollow (approx. half a mile away); Leavitt-Hovey House 1797 (approx. 2.7 miles away); Town of Greenfield (approx. 2.8 miles away); Capt.
+Songbirds (here, next to this marker); Nature's Puzzle (within shouting distance of this marker); Captain William Turner (approx. 0.4 miles away); Factory Hollow (approx. half a mile away); Leavitt-Hovey House 1797 (approx. 2.7 miles away); Town of Greenfield (approx. 2.8 miles away); Capt.
 William Turner (approx. 2.9 miles away); The View from the French King Bridge (approx. 3.1 miles away).
 Touch for a list and map of all markers in Turner Falls.

 Categories. • Animals • Environment •